michaelplatt07/emacs/README.md

 https://melpa.org/#/

-This site is great for browing a number of packages to find useful functionality.
+This site is great for browsing a number of packages to find useful functionality.
 However, Melpa isn't compatible with older versions of Emacs.
 I currently run 24.x as that is what is available through the Linux package manager and Melpa packages work wonderfully with it.

 I will be adding more links as I need them but if there are any suggestions for good packages or package archives please let me know to keep the list up to date.